-My series, Photofauna Floragrams, explores the hidden beauty and structure of a diversity of natural elements such as birds, blooming flowers and insects with an analogue darkroom technique called photograms.
-Photograms have existed since the XIX century and many pioneer photographers have used this approach to record their subjects with light.
+My series, Photofauna Floragrams, explores the hidden beauty and structure of a diversity of natural elements such as birds, blooming flowers, and insects with an analog darkroom technique called photograms.
+Photograms have existed since the XIX century, and many pioneer photographers have used this approach to record their subjects with light.
 This traditional cameraless process creates a unique photographic print that is void of any digital methods.

-Nature’s color, patterns and structure are developed over the years as a mechanism for organisms to adapt to their environment and succeed as a species.
-My work uses the colors and patterns of living organism and transforms them into something symbolic and monumental by documenting, magnifying and abstracting the unseen hidden world of complex forms, textures and vibrant colors.
+Nature’s color, patterns, and structure are developed over the years as a mechanism for organisms to adapt to their environment and succeed as a species.
+My work uses the colors and patterns of living organisms and transforms them into something symbolic and monumental by documenting, magnifying, and abstracting the unseen, hidden world of complex forms, textures, and vibrant colors.
 The imagery portrays the vulnerability and fragility of nature itself.
 The inherent decay of organic matter reminds the viewer of the evanescence of life.